 method: this shape is inferred from the operations that were used to create the

-tensor, and may be
+tensor, and may be partially complete (the static-shape may contain

-shape is not fully defined, the dynamic shape of a
+the static shape is not fully defined, the dynamic shape of a

-t can be
+can be determined using

 What is the difference between